Mauler125/r5sdk/README.md

 ## Note [Important]
-This is **NOT** a cheat/hack/esp/aimbot or the like, this is a utility to debug earlier version of the game, and create offline mods/other cool stuff for the game.
-Do not attempt to use this on the latest version of the game, or on the official servers.
+This is not a cheat or hack.
+Do not attempt to use this on the latest version of the game

 # Apex